mattruzicka/evolvable/README.md

 Accepts the same arguments as [Population.new](#evolvablepopulationnew)

-### EvolvableClass.new_instance(population: nil, genes: [], population_index: nil)
+### EvolvableClass.new_instance(genes: [], evolutions_count: nil, population_index: nil)

 Initializes a new instance.
-Accepts a population object, an array of gene objects, and the instance's population index.
-This method is useful for re-initializing instances and populations that have been saved.
+Accepts an array of gene objects, a population's evolutions count, and the instance's index within the population.

 _It is not recommended that you override this method_ as it is used by Evolvable internals.
 If you need to customize how your instances are initialized you can override either of the following two "initialize_instance" methods.